Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 However, there's an even simpler way of doing this: you can use the grid’s built-in `get_neighborhood` method, which returns all the neighbors of a given cell.
 This method can get two types of cell neighborhoods: [Von Neumann](https://en.wikipedia.org/wiki/Von_Neumann_neighborhood) (only includes the 4 top, bottom, left and right neighboring squares) and [Moore](https://en.wikipedia.org/wiki/Moore_neighborhood) (includes all 8 surrounding squares). `get_neighborhood` also lets you decide whether to include the center cell itself as one of its neighbors.

-With that in mind, our agents' `move` method looks like this:
+With that in mind, here is our agents' `move` method:

 ```python
 class LetterAgent(mesa.Agent):